 The exterior of the Glassell School is the most striking aspect of the building, realized with Guy Nordenson and Associates as structural engineer in coordination with Cardno Structural Engineering, and Kendall Heaton Associates as Architect of Record.
 Its primitive stacked pieces of sandblasted concrete also act as structural supports (the 178 precast elements were made by Gate Precast, the same Texas company that fabricated the facade of the Perot Museum of Nature and Science in Dallas by Morphosis Architects).
 The facade’s color was selected to work with the limestone materiality of the campus, which includes buildings by Mies van der Rohe, Rafael Moneo, and Carlos Jiménez.

 Using the 11-degree slope of the roof as a geometric starting point, each facade panel is angled on its long side, establishing a vocabulary of shapes for the lithic figures.
 Select panels are tilted, creating relief in the facade and casting shadows across the glazing.
 Each enormous piece of translucent glazing illuminates art-making spaces with diffuse light and is augmented by a square operable window.
 The design continues Holl’s interest in porosity but scales up to its current stacked stone expression.
-The Glassell might be the “most tectonic building they’ve ever done,” McVoy said.
+The Glassell might be the “most tectonic building we’ve ever done,” McVoy said.

 Inside, the spaces are spare but full of light, realized in white, shades of gray, and translucent glass.
 After entering through the interior corner vestibule, the forum space—another example of Holl’s facility in shaping spatially complex atria—is illuminated from above and works as a circulatory hinge between the two perpendicular wings.
 Here, visitors access upper floors, performances can be staged, and large-scale artworks can be installed.
 Above, independent steel stairs cross the void on their way up to the roof.
 Classrooms and a small auditorium are finished simply, with many rooms open to bottom of the precast concrete planks that structure the floors.